This degree-audit and advising tool helps you and your academic advisor review progress toward your degree.

 - To use this feature, click on the “What If” link in the left navigation pane on the Worksheet tab in myPNWplan.

 - In the “Select your primary area of study” section, there are several fields with drop down options.
-Choose Academic Year 2020-2021 for the Catalog Year.
+Choose the current Academic Year for the Catalog Year.

 - In the Program field, select the degree type that corresponds to the major you wish to explore.
 The program contains the degree type plus the associated college.
 For example, BSB in College of Business indicates the Bachelor of Science in Business which has a number of corresponding majors such as Finance, Human Resources, Management, Marketing, etc.